constantlyTiTi/StockWatch/Readme.md

 Constructed a dynamic frontend utilizing Next.js, Node.js, and WebSocket technologies to create an interactive and responsive user interface.

 Implemented real-time data retrieval from third-party APIs, enhancing the application's ability to provide up-to-the-minute information for an improved user experience.

+## Limitation
+There are limitation of API per second since it is using free real time data API.
+Right now, only 8 Stocks are supported.

 ## Run locally
 ### back-end: